SwiftfulThinking/SwiftfulThinking/README.md

 ### What's up everyone!
 I'm Nick 🤙

 - 🥷 I am a self-proclaimed SwiftUI ninja
-- 🥳 I teach SwiftUI on YouTube [@SwiftfulThinking](https://youtube.com/c/SwiftfulThinking/)
+- 🥳 I teach Swift on YouTube [@SwiftfulThinking](https://youtube.com/c/SwiftfulThinking/)
 - 😎 I work for an app developement agency
 - 🆘 I can help with your Swift questions/projects/mentorship on [CodeMentor](https://www.codementor.io/@nicholassarno)
 - 💬 More about me on [my website](https://www.nicksarno.com)